lfai/proposing-projects/proposals/kserve.md

 * Do you have any specific infrastructure requests needed as part of hosting the project in the LF AI?

-AWS is currently providing infrastructure for running our e2e tests, but the budget is going to expire by end of the year so we'd like
+  AWS is currently providing infrastructure for running our e2e tests, but the budget is going to expire soon so we'd like move to a new cloud account to run e2e tests.

 * Project website - Do you have a web site?
 If no, did you reserve a domain, and would like you to have a website created?